-The Company is regulated by the Hong Kong Monetary Authority (the "HKMA") and as such is subject to minimum capital and liquidity requirements.
+The Company is regulated by the HKMA and as such is subject to minimum capital and liquidity requirements.
 The Company computes capital ratios in accordance with the Banking (Capital) Rules (the "BCR") of the Banking Ordinance.
 In addition, liquidity ratios are computed in accordance with the Banking (Liquidity) Rules (the "BLR") of the Banking Ordinance.

-The capital adequacy ratios are measures of regulatory capital to risk-weighted amounts ("RWAs").
-Riskweighted amounts represent the sum of the Company's exposure to credit risk, market risk and operational risk calculated in accordance with the relevant provisions of the BCR.
+The capital adequacy ratios are measures of regulatory capital to risk-weighted amounts ("RWA").
+RWA represent the sum of the Company's exposure to credit risk, market risk and operational risk calculated in accordance with the relevant provisions of the BCR.

-The Common Equity Tier 1 ("CET1") ratio is defined as CET1 divided by RWAs.
-The Tier 1 capital ratio is defined as Tier 1 capital divided by RWAs.
-The total capital ratio is defined as total capital divided by RWAs.
+The Common Equity Tier 1 ("CET1") ratio is defined as CET1 divided by RWA.
+The Tier 1 capital ratio is defined as Tier 1 capital divided by RWA.
+The total capital ratio is defined as total capital divided by RWA.